bperkinsj/biof501project/README.md

 ## Results

-The message spit out by CompareTree in the terminal should look like this:
+The message produced by CompareTree in the terminal should look like this:

 ```
 Splits  Found   3       Total   6       Frac    0.5     MaxLnDf 0.0124  Ratio   1.74    MaxBtDf 0.918